fiberplane/docs/docs/providers.md

 slug: setting-up-providers
 ---

 Providers are full-stack plugins in Fiberplane that allow you to pull in live data directly from your infrastructure data sources into your Notebooks.
-They are compiled to WebAssembly and can run both on the Studio and the Proxy.
+They are compiled to WebAssembly and can run both on the Studio and the `fpd`.

 Your data sources can be added from the Studio using direct access (if your data sources URL are open) or using the `data_sources.yaml` file that is then passed in the Docker or Kubernetes configuration.
 Here’s an example configuration

 ```yaml
 # data_sources.yaml